Data protection declaration

 The same applies to processing operations that are necessary to carry out pre-contractual measures, for example in cases of inquiries regarding our products or services.
 If our company is subject to a legal obligation which requires the processing of personal data, such as the fulfillment of tax obligations, the processing is based on Art.
 6 I lit. c GDPR.
 In rare cases, the processing of personal data may be required to protect the vital interests of the affected person or another natural person.
 This would be the case, for example, if a visitor to our premises were injured and his or her name, age, health insurance or other vital information would have to be passed on to a doctor, hospital or other third party.
 Then the processing would be based on Art.
 6 I lit. d GDPR.
 Ultimately, processing operations could be based on Art.
 6 I lit. f GDPR.
 On this legal basis, processing operations that are not covered by any of the above legal bases are required if processing is necessary to safeguard the legitimate interests of our company or a third party, unless the interests, fundamental rights and fundamental freedoms of the person concerned prevail.

 Such processing operations are particularly allowed to us because they have been specifically mentioned by the European regulator.
 In that regard, it considered that a legitimate interest could be assumed if the data subject is a customer of the controller (recital 47, second sentence, GDPR).

 Authorized interests in the processing that are being pursued by the controller or a third party

-Is the processing of personal data based on Article 6 I lit. f GDPR, is our legitimate interest in conducting our business for the benefit of all of our employees and our shareholders.
+If the processing of personal data is based on Article 6 I lit. f GDPR, our legitimate interest is the performance of our business activities for the benefit of the well-being of all our employees and our shareholders.